bookingactivities/booking-activities/readme.txt

 **Display**

-* **Shortcodes** to display reservation forms, customer's bookings list, or simple calendars
+* **Shortcodes** to display reservation forms or simple calendars
+* ★ Display your customer's bookings calendar and their bookings list with a shortcode
 * ★ Display events from multiple schedules and activities at once
 * ★ **One-click booking**: just pick the desired event on the calendar and click on "Book"!
 * *If you do not use WooCommerce, customers must be logged in to make a reservation*